VATSALVARSHNEY108/B.O.I.-MARK-2/docs/COMMON_SENSE_FEATURES.md

 **Example:**
 ```
 You: "Send an email"
-VATSAL: I need a bit more information: Who should I send the email to?
+BOI: I need a bit more information: Who should I send the email to?
 What should it say?
 ```

 ### 6. **Smarter Suggestions** 💡